Year of Call - 1976

 Cherie moved to 4-5 Grays Inn Square in 1991, and became a Queen's Counsel in 1995.
 In 1999, she was appointed a Recorder (a permanent part-time judge) in the County Court and Crown Court.

-In 2000 Cherie and 21 other prominent Barristers set up a ground breaking legal practice, Matrix Chambers.
+In 2000, Cherie and 21 other prominent Barristers set up a ground breaking legal practice, Matrix Chambers.
 They were looking to achieve a different working model from the traditional English Chambers and to break down the barriers between providers of legal services.
-With a focus on human rights and public law and an expanding scope into criminal, commercial and EU law, Matrix has quickly built an impressive reputation.
+With a focus on human rights and public law and an expanding scope into criminal, commercial and EU law, Matrix quickly built an impressive reputation.

 Cherie has appeared in the European Court of Justice, in Commonwealth countries and as an international arbitrator.
 She has also argued cases in the House of Lords, one of the most well-known being the Begum case on whether a decision by a school to exclude a female pupil for wearing a full jlhab infringed her religious rights.